-As a young scientist at the Indian Agricultural Research Institute in the 1960s, Dr. Swaminathan learned of Dr. Borlaug’s newly developed Mexican dwarf wheat variety and invited Dr. Borlaug to India.
+As a young scientist at the Indian Agricultural Research Institute in the 1950s, Swaminathan learned of Dr. Norman Borlaug’s newly developed Mexican dwarf wheat variety and invited him to India.
 The two scientists worked side by side to develop wheat varieties that would yield higher levels of grain as well as develop stalk structures strong enough to support the increased biomass.

-For his scientific brilliance, his life mission of bringing improved technology to citizens at all levels of society, his pioneering advocacy and humanitarianism, and his inspiration to thousands, Dr. Swaminathan has received 64 honorary doctorate degrees from universities around the world and is a member of over 30 academies worldwide, including the Indian National Academy of Science and the Royal Society of London.
-Dr. Swaminathan has won numerous international awards such as the 1994 UNEP Sasakawa Environment Prize, the UNESCO Gandhi Gold Medal in 1999, the 1999 Indira Gandhi Prize for Peace, Disarmament, and Development, and the Franklin D. Roosevelt Four Freedoms Award in 2000.
-Time has honored him as one of the twenty most influential Asians of the 20th century.
-Former United Nations Secretary General Javier Perez Cuellar has hailed Dr. Swaminathan as “a living legend who will go into the annals of history as a world scientist of a rare distinction.”
+For his scientific brilliance, his life’s mission of bringing improved technology to citizens at all levels of society, his pioneering advocacy and humanitarianism, and his inspiration to thousands, Swaminathan received over 50 honorary doctorate degrees from universities around the world and has been a member of over 30 academies worldwide, including the Indian National Academy of Science and the Royal Society of London.

+Swaminathan won numerous international awards such as the 1994 UNEP Sasakawa Environment Prize; the UNESCO Gandhi Gold Medal in 1999; the 1999 Indira Gandhi Prize for Peace, Disarmament, and Development; and the Franklin D. Roosevelt Four Freedoms Award in 2000.
+TIME Magazine honored him as one of the twenty most influential Asians of the 20th century.
+Former United Nations Secretary General Javier Perez Cuellar once hailed Dr. Swaminathan as “a legend who will go into the annals of history as a world scientist of a rare distinction.”